JanneRautakorpi/Autoclicker/README.md

 # Autoclicker
 Very basic autoclicker script.
-Goal was to automate gaining experience in Runescape and learn PyAutoGUI.
+Goal was to automate gaining experience in Runescape and learn principles of PyAutoGUI.